OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 (a) **Fair Usage Policy.** At Skype, we want all of our customers to get the best calling plans, known as ‘subscriptions’, at the lowest possible price.
 This Fair Usage Policy ("FUP") is designed to prevent fraud and abuse of our subscriptions by a small number of users.

 Subject to this FUP, Skype’s unlimited subscriptions allow unlimited calls to landlines (and mobiles in certain countries) in the applicable subscription countries (excluding special, premium, service and non-geographic numbers).
-The countries included within your subscription are set at the time of original purchase and remain the same upon renewal. &nbsp;All calls will be disconnected and require a re-dial after a 2-hour duration.
+The countries included within your subscription are set at the time of original purchase and remain the same upon renewal.
+All calls will be disconnected and require a re-dial after a 2-hour duration.

 Skype’s subscriptions are for individual use only (personal or business communications) in accordance with our Terms of Use and this FUP (“Legitimate Use”).
 The following is a non-exhaustive list of practices that would not be considered Legitimate Use: